chef-boneyard/chef-web-docs-2016/README.md

 So now instead of being a direct clone of the file in chef_master this file is configured to pull in the same exact content.
 Now we can version part of the file.
 Let's say the syntax is different in 10-latest.
 So

-a) create a new file in the includes_resources folder by copying the existing file and appending -10-latest to the filename
+1. create a new file in the includes_resources folder by copying the existing file and appending -10-latest to the filename
-b) in the new 10-latest file, make any desired change
+2. in the new 10-latest file, make any desired change
-c) update the include path in the 10-latest source file to pull in the new file
+3. update the include path in the 10-latest source file to pull in the new file

 like this: